colbycheeze/colbycheeze.com/source/blog/2015-05-03-dealing-with-imposter-syndrome.html.markdown

 Several hours later I'm sweating bullets because a lot of my assumptions about how simple it was got smashed like a watermelon at the mercy of Gallagher.
 ![My Confidence Smashed](http://cheeze-blog-images.s3.amazonaws.com/My_Confidence_Smashed.png)

-By the time I got everything solved and had to turn in my hours for the project the reply I got was, "Sweet, you're awesome!"
-The entire time I was expecting to be berated for taking too long or for having a crappy solution.
+When I turned in the hours that it took me to complete the work, the reply I got was, "Awesome!"
+And here I was thinking I was doing a terrible job for taking too long, or having a messy solution.
+(I later came back and made a quick edit that greatly improved the code, once I learned some new tricks!)

 ### Get some perspective
 Programming can be an extremely humbling experience, especially if you are very critical of yourself like I am.
 There is always someone better than you, and there is ALWAYS more to learn.
 Guess what though?
 Even experts face imposter syndrome all the time.

-Hey.
-Stop comparing yourself to others people.
+But hey, stop comparing yourself to others people.
 Focus on providing as much value as you can.
 How many people can benefit from your current skills?

 If you need a reminder of just how much more you know NOW than when you first began, just go take a peek at some of your early code.
 (You are keeping up with your early code right?)
-It's pretty easy to forget where you came from, and by recognizing that life is just a constant journey of self improvement it's easier to get perspective on where you are at.
+It's pretty easy to forget where you came from, and by recognizing that life is just a constant journey of self improvement it's easier to get perspective on where you're at.

 ### Get some support
 It's easy to internalize a lot of the struggles that we face, and that isn't healthy.
 Find someone to admit your feelings to.
 During my little mini crisis I asked a friend if he ever felt like I did at the moment, and he said "Oh yea every day."
 This is a guy that is many years beyond where I am now as well.
 I mean if he isn't over it, how can I expect more from myself?